Before I get to talking about angry people, let me share with you a story.

-One of them was not interested in erecting structures, he was simply observing.
-Later in the afternoon, as others moved towards completing their castles, he could not resist the temptation to just stomp on them, to flatten the whole thing with one mighty kick.
-And kick he did blasting one of the castles.
+One of them was not interested in erecting structures, he was simply observing them.
+Later in the afternoon, as the others moved towards completing their castles, he could not resist the temptation to stomp on them, to flatten the whole lot with one mighty kick.
+And kick he did blasting the castles.

-The other kids got together and gave him a thrashing, they punched him, hit him with the plastic spade, threw sand at him.
+The other kids got together and gave him a thrashing, they punched him, hit him with the plastic spade, and threw sand at him.
 It left bruises on his body and a scar on his face.
 He went away and started crying.
 The other kids were too angry to empathize, they resumed building their castles.
 Barely had another hour passed when it began to get dark.
 People were starting to return home.
 The kids decided to call it quits for the day.

 Before leaving, they gleefully trampled on each other’s castles.
-After doing so for a few minutes, after reducing to ground their whole day’s worth of labor, they went home.
+After doing so for a few minutes, after reducing to sand their whole day’s worth of labor, they went home.

-The lonely, beaten up kid sat at a distance thinking was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he did not build?
-How come the same action he performed triggered anger in others whereas it welled up joy when they did it themselves, he thought.
+The lonely, beaten-up kid sat at a distance thinking, was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he had not built?
+How come the same action he performed triggered anger in others whereas it brought joy when they did it themselves? he thought.

 Let us not judge anyone’s actions in the above story for a moment.
-Let us simply reflect on the meaning in the story.
+Let us simply reflect on the meaning of the story.
 No matter what you are defending, it is no more permanent than a sandcastle.
-While discipline may be necessary, anger can only ever be supported by an excuse, you may justify it somehow, the truth is it hurts both the doer and the recipient.
+While discipline may be necessary, anger can only ever be supported by an excuse.
+You may justify it somehow, but the truth is, it hurts both the doer and the recipient.

 As I indicated in my previous post, let me help you understand different types of angry people.

 They mainly fall into three categories, as follows:

 1. The Stone Sculptor